What are the fitness requirements for our pilgrimages?

 - Laundry service

-- Extra nights before or after the course begins (available on limited basis, contact the College for more information)
+- Extra nights before the course begins or after the course ends (available on limited basis, contact the College for more information)

 - Shampoo and creams are not provided.
 Liquid soap is provided at each sink in the guest rooms.
-We suggest you bring your own toiletries or purchase them at our neighborhood pharmacy located one block from the College.
+You can bring your own toiletries or purchase them at our neighborhood pharmacy located near the College.

 How much do I need to pay for a single room supplement?

-If there are rooms available for you to have a single suite, the extra cost is $ 25.00 per night, added to the base fee.
+If there are rooms available for you to have a single suite, the extra cost is $ 30.00 per night, added to the base fee.
 The extra single room fee can be paid when you arrive at the College.
-If your course includes accommodations outside of Israel, the single room supplement may be more than $25.
 Please email the registrar to check for availability.

 What are the best arrangements for transportation from the airport to the College?